UK PM May's spokesman says wouldn't agree with reports on Brexit compromise plan

-LONDON, Feb 19 (Reuters) - British Prime Minister Theresa May’s spokesman said on Tuesday he disagreed with the characterisation of cabinet discussions in reports which said that the government was no longer considering a Brexit proposal known as the ‘Malthouse Compromise’.
+LONDON (Reuters) - British Prime Minister Theresa May’s spokesman said on Tuesday he disagreed with the characterization of cabinet discussions in reports which said that the government was no longer considering a Brexit proposal known as the ‘Malthouse Compromise’.

 Asked whether he would deny that May had told a meeting of her cabinet that the proposal was not feasible, the spokesman said: “The way you’re presenting it to me...
 I wouldn’t represent it the way you are to me.”